What Is Submechanophobia?

 • Dizziness

 The intensity of these symptoms varies based on the severity of the phobia and proximity to the object.
-If you experience these symptoms when presented with man-made items being submerged in water, you may indeed meet the diagnostic criteria for a specific phobia.
+If you experience these symptoms when presented with man-made items submerged in water, you may meet the diagnostic criteria for a specific phobia.

 Diagnosing Submechanophobia